Summary

 Missing info?

-Provide as many details as possible about Royal Canin: Adult Fit 32 so we can make it better!
+Provide as many details as possible about Royal Canin: Fit 32 so we can make it better!

 Thank you!